flutter/flutter/CONTRIBUTING.md

 `flutter test` runs tests inside the flutter shell.

-To run all the tests for the entire Flutter repository, the same way that Travis runs them, run `dev/bots/test.sh`.
+To run all the tests for the entire Flutter repository, the same way that Travis runs them, run `dart dev/bots/test.dart`.

 If you've built [your own flutter engine](#working-on-the-engine-and-the-framework-at-the-same-time), you can pass `--local-engine` to change what flutter shell `flutter test` uses.
 For example, if you built an engine in the `out/host_debug_unopt` directory, you can pass